1700 Cascadia earthquake: Japanese records

-The earthquake took place at about 21:00 Pacific Time on January 26, 1700 (NS).
+The earthquake took place at about 21:00 PT on January 26, 1700 (NS).
 Although there are no written records for the region from the time, the timing of the earthquake has been inferred from Japanese records of a tsunami that does not correlate with any other Pacific Rim quake.
 The Japanese records exist primarily in the modern-day Iwate Prefecture, in communities such as Tsugaruishi, Miyako (Kuwagasaki) and Ōtsuchi.
+The fact that the waves were recorded as striking Ōtsuchi and Kuwagasaki on the same day and hour helped researchers pinpoint the estimated date, time, and place of origin of the earthquake.